 Click the “fx” button on the menu of the left-hand section.

-The results will be displayed in the newly opened window
+The results will be displayed in the lower pane of the newly opened window

-Consumption figures are calculated from readings registered in the voyage event stock fields and the Trend analysis module (the latter requires special license for )
+Consumption figures are also calculated from readings registered in the voyage event stock fields (upper pane).
+It is possible to select more than two events (using the same method as above) for this function, creating a set of timespans for bunker stock consumption.
+These calculations take account of any figures registered for bunkers loaded within the chosen timespans.

-Note: CO2 and NOX can only be calculated in this manner if the appropriate factors are entered in the Trend Module
+Note: CO2 and NOX quantities can only be calculated using the link with the trend module and only if the appropriate factors and readings are entered in the Trend Analysis Module.

 How to create a letter of protest?

+Note: Only users with the “Can Create Letter of Protest” user right can perform this operation.

-If done in the office.
+If done at the office.
 Select the vessel you want to copy the port logs for in the vessel selector, in the top menu.
 (If on board start with step 2)

-Click [Unit]\[Ship]  [Voyage]
+Click [Voyage]  [Voyage] in the main menu.

 Double-click the desired voyage in the overview .